-(Rotterdam, 1971) wrote two collections of short stories (among which Nederzettingen (Settlements, 2019) and the novels Nest (2010) and Stille grond (Silent ground, 2017).
-In 2008 she won the BNG Nieuwe Literatuurprijs and in 2013 was awarded the Anna Blaman Prize.
-Van Hassel also writes non fiction and is a strong promotor of the short story genre; together with Annelies Verbeke she brought together the short story anthology Naar de stad (Towards the city, 2012).
-Both in her novels and in her short stories Van Hassel describes people having trouble in getting to grips with their lives.
-In 2011 she wrote short monologues which could be heard at the Dutch pavillion at the Biennale in Venice.
-Van Hassel studied drama and the history of civilization, was a dramatist with theatre company 't Barre Land from 1996-2006 and is part of the writers' collective Fixdit, which wants to raise awareness of gender inequality in literature and expand the literary canon with work by important female authors.(WN 2022)
+(Netherlands, 1971) wrote six collections of short stories, inluding 2019's Nederzettingen (Settlements), as well as the novels Nest (2010) and Stille grond (Silent Ground, 2017).
+She won the 2008 BNG New Literature Prize for her early work and the 2013 Anna Blaman Prize for her oevre.
+Van Hassel also writes non-fiction and is a strong promotor of the short story genre; together with Annelies Verbeke she compiled the short-story anthology Naar de stad (Toward the City, 2012).
+Both her novels and short stories describe people struggling to get a grip on their lives.
+In 2011, she wrote short monologues which could be heard at the Dutch pavillion at Venice Biennale.
+Van Hassel studied drama and cultural history, was a dramaturge with theatre company 't Barre Land from 1996-2006, and is a member of the writers' collective Fixdit, which aims to raise awareness of gender inequality in literature and expand the literary canon with work by important female authors.(WN 2022)

 Archive available for: Sanneke van Hassel

 Winternachten Festival, the Royal Conservatory of The Hague and Amare present: In the Dream House